CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: as a Star-Formation Rate Indicator

-Figure \ref{fig:pabuv} shows the relation between \Pab\ luminosity and the attenuation-corrected UV SFR from the CANDELS/SHARDS multiwavelength catalog \citep{barr19}, with three panels color-coded by stellar mass, UV attenuation $A_{280}$, and $V$-band attenuation.
-Twelve of the galaxies in our sample have 24~$\mu$m detections, and their UV + IR ladder SFRs are shown as open diamonds.
-Both SFRs correlate with stellar mass, as expected given the well-known star formation mass sequence of galaxies \citep{noeske07,whit12}, but there is more apparent scatter between the two SFR indicators in low-mass galaxies.
+Figure \ref{fig:pabuv} shows the relation between \Pab\ luminosity and the attenuation-corrected UV SFR from the CANDELS/SHARDS multiwavelength catalog \citep{barr19}, with three panels color-coded by stellar mass and $V$-band attenuation.
+Twelve of the galaxies in our sample have 24~$\mu$m detections, and their UV + IR ladder SFRs are shown as open diamonds \citep{wuyt11}.
+Both SFRs correlate with stellar mass, as expected given the well-known star-formation mass sequence of galaxies \citep{noeske07,whit12}, but there is more apparent scatter between the two SFR indicators in low-mass galaxies.
 The \Pab\ luminosity also tends to be greater than expected from the UV SFR in galaxies with steep UV slopes and high attenuation.

-Figure \ref{fig:pabuvoff} shows the ``excess'' \Pab\ SFR compared to the attenuation-corrected UV SFR, quantified as $\log\frac{SFR_{Pa\beta}}{SFR_{UV}^{corr}}$, with stellar mass, UV attenuation $A_{280}$, and $V$-band attenuation $A_V$.
-Upward facing triangles indicate the \Pab\ 1$\sigma$ detection limit for each galaxy: our \Pab-selected sample is generally only sensitive to galaxies with \Pab\ SFR similar to or greater than the UV SFR.
-We fit the attenuation-corrected detections (colored points) in each panel using linear regression, as implemented by the \texttt{linmix} \citep{kell07} Python package, reporting the best-fit slope and its uncertainty in each panel.
-For the remainder of this work, we consider a correlation to be significant if the \texttt{linmix} mean best fit slope is 3$\sigma$ different from zero.
-The standard deviation $\sigma$ is the standard deviation of the \texttt{linmix} best fit slopes.
+Figure \ref{fig:pabuvoff} shows the ``excess'' \Pab\ SFR compared to the attenuation-corrected UV SFR, quantified as $\log\frac{SFR_{Pa\beta}}{SFR_{UV}^{corr}}$, with stellar mass and $V$-band attenuation $A_V$.
+Our \Pab-selected sample is generally only sensitive to galaxies with \Pab\ SFR similar to or greater than the UV SFR.
+We fit the attenuation-corrected detections (colored points) in each panel using linear regression, as implemented by the \texttt{linmix} \citep{kell07} Python package.
+We find no significant correlations (with a slope $>$3$\sigma$ different from zero) between the $\log\frac{SFR_{Pa\beta}}{SFR_{UV}^{corr}}$ ratio and mass or $A_V$.
+The \Pab\ SFR ``excess'' is instead consistent with a constant offset of $\sim0.3$ dex over the attenuation-corrected UV SFR.

-There are no significant correlations (with a slope $>$3$\sigma$ different from zero) between the excess \Pab\ SFR and stellar mass, UV attenuation $A_{280}$, or \textit{V}-band attenuation in Figure \ref{fig:pabuvoff}.
-Some galaxies tend to have \Pab\ SFRs that are $\sim$1-2 orders of magnitude greater than the UV SFR.
-These galaxies may have dust-enshrouded star formation that is not seen in UV light (for example, behind high optical depths) and is not accounted for by the attenuation correction of the UV SFR. \Pab\ emission can escape these dusty star-forming regions that are optically thick to UV light, revealing star formation that is hidden at shorter wavelengths.
+Some galaxies in our sample tend to have \Pab\ SFRs that are $\sim$1-2 orders of magnitude greater than the attenuation-corrected UV SFRs (see Figure \ref{fig:pabuvoff}).
+These galaxies may have dust-enshrouded star formation that is not seen in UV light (for example, behind high optical depths) and is not accounted for by the attenuation correction of the UV SFR. \Pab\ emission can escape these dusty star-forming regions that are optically thick to UV light, revealing star-formation that is hidden at shorter wavelengths.